mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 you would start Proxy processes), and which are more statical (which you'd probably manage using the ``salt-sproxy``).

-If you also like the project, remember to star it on GitHub: https://github.com/mirceaulinic/salt-sproxy and why not Tweet about it, and let your friends know.
+If you like the project, remember to star it on GitHub: https://github.com/mirceaulinic/salt-sproxy and why not Tweet about it, and let your friends know.
 The larger the community, the easier is going to be for every one of us!